-To configure the scan ability factor of media servers, use the nbemmcmd command.
-For more information, see the NetBackup Commands Reference Guide, available at the following URL:
+To configure the scan ability factor of media servers, use the nbemmemd command.
+For more information, see the NetBackup Commands Reference Guide.

 The scan host can change

 A scan host is assigned for a shared drive until some interruption occurs.